How Much Does Air Conditioning Service Cost?

-Not only does air conditioning keep you comfortable, it’s also a health necessity when we’re here in the dog days of summer.
-As a result, when the cold air stops blowing or your AC won’t turn on at all, you’re don’t have time to shop around for more than a couple days.
+Not only does air conditioning keep you comfortable, it’s also crucial for your health through the dog days of summer.
+Unfortunately, when the cool air stops blowing or your air conditioner won’t turn on at all, you’re not able to look around for a few days.

-When your air conditioning breaks down in the heat of the summer, you don’t always have time to shop around for multiple quotes or research what you can expect to pay.
-Not knowing how much you can expect to pay when the air conditioner service tech shows up can be scary, so we’re here to provide a few price ranges on some standard services so you won’t be alarmed when Strand Brothers Service Experts shows up to get you cooling again.
+When your air conditioning dies in the middle of the summer, you might not have time to shop around for competing quotes or research average costs.
+Not having an idea how much repairs can cost when the air conditioner service technician arrives can be intimidating, so we’re here to show you several price ranges on some common services so you won’t be surprised when Service Experts Heating, Air Conditioning & Plumbing arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 – $500